core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The method defined in this document enables and results in the possible protection of the same CoAP message with multiple, nested OSCORE layers.
 Especially when this happens, it is desirable to compress the header of protected CoAP messages, in order to improve performance and ensure that CoAP is usable also in Low-Power Wide-Area Networks (LPWANs).

 To this end, it is possible to use the Static Context Header Compression and fragmentation (SCHC) framework {{RFC8724}}.
-In particular, {{RFC8824}} specifies how to use SCHC for compressing headers of CoAP messages, also when messages are protected with OSCORE.
-As further clarified in {{I-D.tiloca-schc-8824-update}}, the SCHC Compression/Decompression is applicable also in the presence of CoAP proxies, and especially to the two following cases.
+In particular, {{I-D.ietf-schc-8824-update}} specifies how to use SCHC for compressing headers of CoAP messages, also when messages are protected with OSCORE.
+The SCHC Compression/Decompression is applicable also in the presence of CoAP proxies, and especially to the two following cases.

 * In case OSCORE is not used at all, the SCHC processing occurs hop-by-hop, by relying on SCHC Rules that are consistently shared between two adjacent hops.

-* In case OSCORE is used only end-to-end between the application endpoints, then an Inner SCHC Compression/Decompression and an Outer SCHC Compression/Decompression are performed (see {{Section 7.2 of RFC8824}}).
+* In case OSCORE is used only end-to-end between the application endpoints, then an Inner SCHC Compression/Decompression and an Outer SCHC Compression/Decompression are performed (see {{Section 8.2 of I-D.ietf-schc-8824-update}}).
 In particular, the following holds.

    The SCHC processing occurs end-to-end as to the Inner SCHC Compression/Decompression.
 This relies on Inner SCHC Rules that are shared between the two application endpoints, which act as OSCORE endpoints and share the used OSCORE Security Context.